This article describes optional SSProtect :Recover seamless backup/ restore capabilities.

 Double/ Hybrid Conversion Flexibility

-In all cases, :Recover content is isolated from KODiAC Cloud Service operators - except of course when the ISP utilizes its' own SSProtect Organization and you specifically grant one of its' members access to your content (as a Third Party Trust).
+In all cases, :Recover content is isolated from KODiAC Cloud Service operators - except of course when the MSP utilizes its' own SSProtect Organization and you specifically grant one of its' members access to your content (as a Third Party Trust).

 Double Conversion and Hybrid Conversion utilize different Threat Models.
 This changes accessibility to Restore operations, which depends on the Operating Mode and the relationship of the User that created the target Version (instance).